-Under the Stream group of statistics, Orchid Core VMS displays additional WebRTC statistics that provide insight into the connection candidates that ICE has found and which ones are being used to transport video.
+Sub-sections of the Stream statistics include Local Candidates and Remote Candidates.
+These statistics provide insight into the connection candidates that ICE has found and which ones are being used to transport video.
 Individual entries for the local candidate and remote candidate are presented, and provide the same information as the Connection statistic listed above.